jdsandifer/BrickFunFacts/README.md

 # BrickFunFacts
 A simple LEGO® fun facts app.
+Here's the app on the Google Play store: [Brick Fun Facts](https://play.google.com/store/apps/details?id=com.jdsandifer.brickfunfacts)

+### Summary Of Work
 This was a tutorial project that I took a few steps further.
-Here's a summary of my improvements:
+Here's a list of my improvements:

 - Themed the general fun facts tutorial as a LEGO app.
   (Followed LEGO Group guidelines for the use of their